Southern Syria protests (2023–24): Background

-An ISIS attack on As-Suwayda in July 2018, which killed over 240 people, deeply impacted the Druze community.
-This tragedy led to increased local armament and support for militias like the "Men of Dignity," as the community sought greater self-reliance in defense.
-The event also intensified mistrust towards the Syrian regime and its allies, highlighting their failure to protect the Druze and reinforcing a drive for local control over security matters.

-Protests began in February 2022 over the removal of subsidies for common items.
-The protests continued that month, despite assurances frkn the governor, while violent protests took place in December.
+However, there were waves of anti-government protest in the region during 2014 and 2015.
+In 2015, large-scale anti-government demonstrations took place across the region when Druze religious leader Wahid al-Balous got killed in a carbomb.
+Pro-Assad forces were widely blamed for the assassination.
+Further demonstrations erupted in 2020 and in 2022, including some violent protests in late 2022.

 By 2023, the economy of Syria was in poor shape, exacerbated by hyperinflation, corruption, rising crime rates in government-held areas and international sanctions.
 The cost of living had become untenable for many households by the summer.
 The Syrian currency reached an unprecedented low of 15,000 Syrian pounds per US dollar on 15 August, down from 7,000 at the start of the year.
 The United Nations reported that 90% of the country's population lived in poverty, and that more than half suffered food insecurity.

 The government doubled public sector salaries in August (to 85,940 Syrian pounds, worth $21.76 at the official exchange rate or $12.40 at the market rate), but increased fuel prices (to 8,000 Syrian pounds – $0.53 – per litre from 3,000 pounds, and fuel oil to 2,000 pounds per litre from 700 pounds) and had been reducing subsidies for necessities, such as heating and cooking fuel.
 The decision led to a rapid increase in inflation, further diminishing the purchasing capability of civilians, and deteriorated economic strength.